databrary/presentations/c4lnyc-15/c4lnyc-15-talking-notes.md

 C4L presentation notes

 0.
-  - Databrary is a repository for research video collected by child development researchers
+  - Databrary is a repository for research video collected by researchers in behav. sciences
   - Databrary is an open source software project, but this isn't necessarily about technology
-  - I'd like to talk about our experience with addressing the challenge of collecting and sharing research data
+  - I'd like to talk about our experience with addressing the challenge of collecting and sharing digital research data

 1/2.
   - This is the idea behind sharing research data
   - Digital data everywhere in academia
-  - Funders and Institutions pushing for more sharing of the materials that go into publications
+  - Funders and Publishers pushing for more sharing of the materials that go into publications
   - More researchers can share in expensive and valuable datasets when they don't have the resources to collect their own

 3/4.